-In August 2016, President Obama announced the expansion of of Papahānaumokuākea Marine National Monument, now 1.5 million sq km of protected area in the Pacific.
-This is now the largest protected area - on land or sea - in the world.
+In August 2016, President Obama announced the expansion of Papahānaumokuākea Marine National Monument, now 1.5 million sq km of protected area in the Pacific.
+This is now one of the largest protected areas - on land or sea - in the world.